Claire (Tutor in London)

 King's College London (Universi...

 I am a journalist and writer.
-I am currently writing a non-fiction book that will be published by Granta, and I am also writing a novel.
+I am currently writing a non-fiction book that will be published by Granta, and I also have a novel out on submission.
 I am represented by literary agency Rogers, Coleridge and White.

-I also am a regular contributor for The Guardian, The Times Literary Supplement, The Observer, The Spectator and The Financial Times amongst other publications.
+I also am a regular contributor for The Guardian, The Times Literary Supplement, The Observer, The Spectator, The Financial Times, The Economist and the LA Review of Books amongst other publications.
 For these publications, I write, mostly, on literature.
 I cover both fiction and non-fiction (for the latter, mostly books on Japan, Korea and China, but also on the arts, politics and language).

 As well as my writing on books, I have also written on music for The Guardian and on art for the Financial Times, The Observer, Aesthetica Magazine and Frieze Magazine.
 I have a number of essays published in journals and art catalogues and have written blurbs and bios for artists and galleries including for Stuart Semple and The ICA.

 I have mentored students who are keen to become writers, and those who are simply keen to improve their writing skills or who need support in their writing for undergraduate or postgraduate degrees.
 Teaching has become something I hugely enjoy - my students come from all sorts of backgrounds, and it is always thrilling to see the work of new writers, to support them and to aid those who struggle with writing and who feel their difficulties with it gets in the way with their achieving their potential.

 As well as my writing experience, I also have worked as an editor for publications including The Observer New Review and Flux Magazine.
 As an editor, I have worked within not only arts writing, but also food and lifestyle.
 I also proofread and edit essays for art catalogues and often help artists and students with proposals, portfolios and bio/blurb writing on websites, and CVs.